dmrolfs/protto-rs/proto_convert_derive/README.md

 }
 ```

-Now you might have a use case, where you can take some of the prost-generated
+In some cases, you might want to use the `prost`-generated types directly.
-types directly.
-For others you want to convert the prost types into your own.
-It
+However, for more complex scenarios, you may need to convert them into your own
-may be that you need to implement `PartialEq` yourself, or you have a more
+Rust types.
+This could be necessary if you need to implement PartialEq manually
-complex type where you only want to take over parts of the prost type over.
+or if you want to selectively integrate parts of a prost type into your custom
+type:

 ```rust
 use proto_convert_derive::ProtoConvert;